Ashwinib26/MyFirstRepo/README.md

 # MyFirstRepo
 This is my first Github Repository , a start to my open source coding journey.
 <br>
-This Repository is just for Demo.
+This Repository is just for a Demo.